Algebraic-Programming/HiCR/include/hicr/frontends/channel/README.rst

 Channels
 ***********************

-Apart from the primitive memcpy operations (See :ref:`Memcpy Dist`), channels are a higher-level abstraction for exchanging messages with remote processes.
+Apart from the primitive memcpy operations (See :ref:`memcpy distributed`), channels are a higher-level abstraction for exchanging messages with remote processes.
 The use of channels is mostly useful if for a user application:

 * the communication pattern is structured as a data flow, or stream